localstack/docs/content/en/user-guide/aws/codepipeline/index.md

 The [ECS Deploy](https://docs.aws.amazon.com/codepipeline/latest/userguide/action-reference-ECS.html) action creates a revision of a task definition based on an already deployed ECS service.

+### Lambda Invoke

+The [Lambda Invoke](https://docs.aws.amazon.com/codepipeline/latest/userguide/action-reference-Lambda.html) action is used to execute a Lambda function in a pipeline.

 ### Manual Approval

 The Manual Approval action can be included in the pipeline declaration but it will only function as a no-op.